Cmrboy26/GazeLIBGDX/README.md

 }
 ```

-WARNING (UNLIKELY OCCURANCE, skip unless you're experiencing buggy behavior): The name of the enum will be hashed into an integer and used for hashmaps and saving/loading/transmitting/recieving items through the `int getID()` method, and collisions ARE (theoretically) possible!
-An error will be transmitted in console if the game is run and there is a name collision.
-There is a remedy for this error in place (the ID is incremented untill the conflict is resolved), but attempt to resolve this issue by altering the name of the item if possible.
+WARNING (UNLIKELY OCCURANCE, skip unless you're experiencing buggy behavior): The name of the enum will be hashed into an integer and used for hashmaps and saving/loading/transmitting/receiving items through the `int getID()` method, and collisions ARE (theoretically) possible!
+An error will be transmitted to the console if the game is run and there is a name collision.
+There is a remedy for this error in place (the ID is incremented until the conflict is resolved), but attempt to resolve this issue by altering the name of the item if possible.

 Now that the item type is created, you will need to create a new class for the item and have it extend one of the various `abstract Item` classes: